pancake-taicho/study-repo/100-days-of-code/r1-log.md

 **Today's Progress**: Worked through the Bootstrap 4 flexbox utility lessons on the Udemy Web Developer Bootcamp.
 I also made headway in my free Code Camp portfolio project; I realized I hadn't linked my HTML and CSS files.

 **Thoughts:** Mentally feeling on the up.

+###Day 30: July 2, 2019, Tuesday

+**Today's Progress**: Worked on my fCC portfolio page, mainly on the main .welcome-section.
+I imported the Final Fantasy VII font and added the google Raleway font as a fallback.
+I usd tweaked FFVII default menu colors for the background.

+**Thoughts:** I have more fun creating original things.